monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 */
 ```

-We've essentially created something extremely similar to Elixir's protocol.
+We have essentially created something extremely similar to Elixir's protocol.
 This simple example might not be enough to give us an idea of how powerful protocols are as a method for polymorphism.
-We have to implement the `Enumerable` protocol.
+We have to go big.

 ### Mimicking the `Enumerable` Protocol